dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/04-case-studies.md

 - **The Challenge**: Online forums for computer science courses were overwhelmed with thousands of repetitive student queries.
 - **The Solution**: An AI agent trained on previous forum data was deployed to answer routine questions about assignments and deadlines.
-- **The Result**: Students were unable to distinguish Jill from human TAs.
-She answered questions with 97% accuracy, allowing human instructors to focus on deeper pedagogical discussions and at-risk student intervention.
+- **The Result**: Students were often unable to distinguish Jill from human TAs.
+She answered questions with **high accuracy**, allowing human instructors to focus on deeper pedagogical discussions and at-risk student intervention.

 ## 2. Corporate Training: Personalization at Scale